England v Slovakia line-ups: Euro 2024 team news and predicted XI ahead of last-16

 What is the England team news?

-Gareth Southgate ruled Luke Shaw out of England’s final Euro 2024 group match against Slovenia but there are hopes that the left-back will be fit to play a part in balancing out the defence.
+Gareth Southgate ruled Luke Shaw out of England’s final Euro 2024 group match against Slovenia but there are hopes that the left-back will be fit to play a part in balancing out the defence especially after Kieran Trippier seemingly picked up a knock in the game.

 The manager is still searching for his ideal midfield pairing with Kobbie Mainoo putting forward a strong case to start alongside Declan Rice with his performance against Slovenia.
 Expect him to get the nod ahead of Trent Alexander-Arnold and Conor Gallagher.

-Phil Foden has left the camp temporarily for personal reasons meaning Southgate has a hole to fill on the left wing.
-His options come down to Eberechi Eze or Anthony Gordon with the Newcastle winger perhaps favoured to match Bukayo Saka’s pace on the opposite wing.
+Phil Foden left the camp temporarily for personal reasons but returned to Germany on Friday.
+Southgate will need to assess whether he is fit to start with options to bring in Eberechi Eze or Anthony Gordon, with the Newcastle winger perhaps favoured to match Bukayo Saka’s pace on the opposite wing.

 Predicted line-ups

-England XI: Pickford; Walker, Guehi, Stones, Trippier; Rice, Mainoo; Saka, Bellingham, Gordon; Kane
+England XI: Pickford; Walker, Guehi, Stones, Trippier; Rice, Mainoo; Saka, Bellingham, Foden; Kane

 Slovakia XI: Dubravka; Pekarik, Vavro, Skriniar, Hancko; Kucka, Lobotka, Duda; Schranz, Bozenik, Haraslin